-This function is used to transfer metadata in or out of a track from/to the path of an audio file stored in a variable.
+This statement is used to transfer metadata in or out of a track from/to the path of an audio file stored in a variable.
 The variable must contain an absolute path to the file.

 When transferring in you have no access to the track's properties as they cannot be copied to the track receiving the metadata.
-You can elect to create a key/value list in in a specified variable.
-The list will contain all of the relevant properties defined in the Get Property statement.
+You can elect to create a key/value list in a specified variable.
+The list will contain all of the relevant properties defined in the File Properties topic.
 The key value separator is the default ≔ character.
 The list delimiter is \n.
 You would use the List Key statement to access the values. .

 You can transfer all metadata, all metadata except Unhandled or you can select which metadata items are to be transferred or not transferred.
 While Unhandled items can be selected, they are never transferred unless the source and destination have the same audio file type.
 If you have specifed that Unhandled should be copied and the source and destination files have a different audio file type, all Unhandled items in the destination file are removed.
 Note that when transferring all fields not selected, an empty list will transfer all fields.
 This method will properly handle the addition of additional field types in the future.